 It was borne out of the grieving of a society that gave and lost so much in the First World War of 1914-1918.
 For 15 years the community worked to secure this memorial.
 It was paid for by donations from ordinary people who were themselves facing difficult times in the years between the First World War and the Great Depression of the 1930s.

-Additionally, if you have any questions about the Anzac Square restoration and enhancement, you can:
+If you have any questions about the Anzac Square restoration and enhancement project, you can:

 - phone the project team on 1800 669 416 during business hours